Adam Ant: 2013–present: Release of new album, touring

 Ant announced the Friend or Foe tour, which traveled North America and the United Kingdom from September to December 2019.
 He performed the album in its entirety in an 18-date tour in North America before returning to the United Kingdom for 26 shows.
 A further North American tour originally planned for April–May 2020 was shifted back to 2021 then 2022 as result of the COVID-19 pandemic.
-It was eventually scrapped due to the glut of rescheduled tours, but a 19 date "Antics" tour of the UK did go ahead.
+It was eventually scrapped due to the glut of rescheduled tours, but a 19-date Antics Tour of the UK did go ahead.

-In 2023, a US show was announced: Ant will be one of the headliners at the Cruel World Festival in Pasadena, California on May 20.